Investment insights from Capital Group

 Interest rates have fallen and credit spreads have widened, leading to a tightening of financial conditions.
 If left unchecked, this would hurt both businesses and consumers, and ultimately worsen the economic outlook.

-In response, the Fed made its emergency rate cut of 0.5 percentage points on March 3, bringing the monetary policy rate down to 1%–1.25%.
-Despite the cut, financial conditions have further deteriorated as equity prices and credit spreads have continued to weaken.
-We believe the Fed will continue to act to support the economy using a variety of tools at its disposal, including additional rate cuts, a commitment to keeping rates low for the foreseeable future and potentially more large-scale asset purchases known as quantitative easing.
+In response, the Fed has conducted two emergency rate cuts totaling 150 basis points on March 3 and 15.
+This brought the monetary policy rate down to its zero bound, 0%–0.25%.
+Despite the cuts, financial conditions remain challenged as equity prices and credit spreads have continued to weaken.
+We believe the Fed will continue to act to support the economy using a variety of tools at their disposal, including a commitment to keeping rates low for the foreseeable future and potentially more large-scale asset purchases known as quantitative easing.

 Given significant market volatility and the rapidly declining economic outlook, we are very cautious on the outlook for credit.
 We believe there are many scenarios where credit may continue to weaken before markets stabilize and prices improve.
 Over the past decade, corporations have tapped into the low interest rate environment and taken on a large amount of debt.
 Many companies are highly leveraged and will be vulnerable if credit spreads continue to widen.
 It is important to be very discriminating in the credit space, considering the increasing leverage we have seen over the past few years.